cardinsou/SFTP-Collection-station/README.md

   The script create also two groups:
   - sftp, used to apply sftp configuration in SSH daemon file, every user in sftp group can login only with SFTP protocol
-  - sftp-handlers used to manage sftp users, every user in sftp handlers-group has read and write permissions on sftp users home and can change password for sftp users.
+  - sftp-handlers, used to manage sftp users, every user in sftp handlers-group has read and write permissions on sftp users home and can change password for sftp users.

 - **Configure SSH daemon for SFTP**
-  The script apply the following
+  The script apply all the necessary configuration to SSH daemon in oreder to use SFTP.

 - **Configure sudo**
+  The script configure sudo in oreder to permit execution of command "sudo passwd <sftp user username>" to all users member of "sftp-handlers" group

 ## Troubleshooting and modification